19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Registration

-9\.—(1) The Registrar may register a society and its by-laws if he is satisfied that —
+9\.—(1) The Registrar may register a proposed society and its by-laws if he is satisfied that —

-(a) the society has complied with the provisions of this Act and the Rules;
+(a) the proposed society has complied with the provisions of this Act and the Rules;

+[Act 3 of 2018 wef 10/04/2018]

-(b) the proposed by-laws of the society are not contrary to this Act and the Rules; and
+(b) the proposed by-laws of the proposed society are not contrary to this Act and the Rules; and

+[Act 3 of 2018 wef 10/04/2018]

-(c) the proposed by-laws of the society are sufficient to provide for its proper administration and management.
+(c) the proposed by-laws of the proposed society are sufficient to provide for its proper administration and management.

 [23/2008]

+[Act 3 of 2018 wef 10/04/2018]

+[Act 3 of 2018 wef 10/04/2018]

-(1A) For the purposes of subsection (1), the Registrar may accept a declaration made by the applicants for registration of the society as to the matters specified in subsection (1)(a), (b) and (c) as sufficient evidence of those matters.
+(1A) For the purposes of subsection (1), the Registrar may accept a declaration made by the applicants for registration of the proposed society as to the matters specified in subsection (1)(a), (b) and (c) as sufficient evidence of those matters.

 [23/2008]

+[Act 3 of 2018 wef 10/04/2018]

-(1B) Notwithstanding subsection (1), the Registrar may refuse to register a society which proposes to provide any financial service, and its by-laws, if he is not satisfied that —
+(1B) Notwithstanding subsection (1), the Registrar may refuse to register a proposed society which proposes to provide any financial service, and its by-laws, if he is not satisfied that —

-(a) the society is to be established in the interests of its members;
+(a) the proposed society is to be established in the interests of its members;

+[Act 3 of 2018 wef 10/04/2018]

-(b) the primary object of the society is to provide the financial service;
+(b) the primary object of the proposed society is to provide the financial service;

+[Act 3 of 2018 wef 10/04/2018]

-(c) the proposed by-laws of the society are consistent with the criterion for membership in the society prescribed in section 39(3A);
+(c) the proposed by‑laws of the proposed society are consistent with the criterion in section 39(3A) for membership in a credit society;

+[Act 3 of 2018 wef 10/04/2018]

-(d) there is available sufficient capital for the commencement and maintenance of the operations of the society;
+(d) there is available sufficient capital for the commencement and maintenance of the operations of the proposed society;

+[Act 3 of 2018 wef 10/04/2018]

-(e) the society is able to meet such minimum financial or prudential requirements or such other requirements as may be prescribed, either generally or specifically; or
+(e) the proposed society is able to meet such minimum financial or prudential requirements or such other requirements as may be prescribed, either generally or specifically; or

+[Act 3 of 2018 wef 10/04/2018]

-(f) there are available officers capable of directing and managing the affairs of the society and keeping the records and accounts of the society, having regard to the reputation, character, financial integrity and reliability of the proposed officers.
+(f) there are available officers capable of directing and managing the affairs of the proposed society and keeping the records and accounts of the proposed society, having regard to the reputation, character, financial integrity and reliability of the proposed officers.

 [23/2008]

+[Act 3 of 2018 wef 10/04/2018]

+[Act 3 of 2018 wef 10/04/2018]

 (1C) The Registrar may —

-(a) register any society and its by-laws subject to such terms and conditions of registration as he thinks fit to impose; and
+(a) register any proposed society and its by-laws subject to such terms and conditions of registration as he thinks fit to impose; and

+[Act 3 of 2018 wef 10/04/2018]

-(b) where the society is to provide any financial service, register the society as a credit society to provide the financial service.
+(b) where the proposed society is to provide any financial service, register the proposed society as a credit society to provide the financial service.

 [23/2008]

+[Act 3 of 2018 wef 10/04/2018]

+(2) Despite anything in this section, the Registrar must not register a proposed society if the Registrar is satisfied that —

+(a) the proposed society is likely to be used for an unlawful purpose or for any purpose prejudicial to public peace, welfare or good order in Singapore; or

+(b) it would be contrary to the national security or interest for the proposed society to be registered.

+[Act 3 of 2018 wef 10/04/2018]

-(2) In every case in which the Registrar refuses to register a society, he shall communicate his decision to the applicants.
+(2A) Where the Registrar refuses to register a proposed society, the Registrar must inform the applicants of this fact.

+[Act 3 of 2018 wef 10/04/2018]

-(3) An appeal against the refusal of the Registrar to register a proposed society shall lie to the Minister within 2 months from the date of the refusal, and the decision of the Minister shall be final.
+(3) An appeal against the refusal of the Registrar to register a proposed society may be made to the Minister within 2 months after the date of the refusal, and the decision of the Minister shall be final.

+[Act 3 of 2018 wef 10/04/2018]

+### Modifying of terms and conditions of registration

+9A\.—(1) The Registrar may at any time modify the terms and conditions of registration of a society imposed under section 9(1C).

+(2) The Registrar must, before modifying the terms and conditions of registration, give to the society concerned —

+(a) notice in writing of the Registrar’s intention to do so; and

+(b) an opportunity to make written representations, within the time specified in the notice (being at least 14 days after the date of service of the notice), as to why the terms and conditions should not be modified.

+(3) The Registrar must notify the society in writing of the Registrar’s decision whether to modify the terms and conditions of registration.

+(4) Where the Registrar decides to modify the terms and conditions of registration, the written notice in subsection (3) must specify a date (at least 14 days after the date of the notice) when the modification of the terms and conditions is to take effect.

+(5) A society that is aggrieved by the Registrar’s decision to modify the terms and conditions of registration may, within 14 days after the decision or such longer period as the Minister may allow in any particular case, appeal in writing to the Minister, whose decision is final.

+(6) If a society appeals to the Minister under subsection (5), the decision appealed against does not take effect unless the decision is confirmed by the Minister, or the appeal is withdrawn or is for any reason dismissed by the Minister.

+(7) In this section, “modify”, in relation to the terms and conditions of registration of a society, includes deleting or varying and substituting such a term or condition, and adding a term or condition of registration.

+[Act 3 of 2018 wef 10/04/2018]

 ### Evidence of registration

 10\.—(1) On the registration of a society, the Registrar shall issue to the society a notice of registration in such form as he thinks fit stating —

-(a) that the society is registered on and from the date specified in the notice; and
+(a) that the society is registered starting on the date specified in the notice; and

+[Act 3 of 2018 wef 10/04/2018]

 (b) where the society is a credit society, that the society is registered as a credit society to provide such financial service as may be specified in the notice.